 In June of 2008, a reconnaissance till sampling program was initiated over the Platinex Shining Tree property.
-Phase I of the program resulted in 52 samples being taken from hand dug surface till pits.
+Subsequent till sampling has been carried out in 2010 and 2011.
+From 2008 through to June 2011 samples were taken from hand dug surface till pits.
 The sampling pattern took advantage of highway, logging road, trail and lake access and focused on the central, west and northern portions of the property.
 The property has moderate topographic relief and till is reasonably well exposed on hills and higher plateau areas with bedrock often within 1.5 metres of surface.
-Lower areas are covered with sandy outwash or organics greater than 1.5 metres and are not practically sampled with hand dug pits.
+Lower areas are covered with sandy outwash or organics greater than 1.5 metres thick and are not practically sampled with hand dug pits.
+The later 2011 sampling was done using trails and a backhoe or excavator.
+There were a total of 307 samples taken but some of these were later rejected as silt, sand, gravel or organics.